There are many benefits to postpartum exercise:

 Six weeks on:

-The most important concerns during this period are monitoring performance and assessing whether there is over or under-training, they recommend self-monitoring every week.
+The most important concerns during this period are monitoring performance and assessing whether there is over or under-training, we recommend self-monitoring every week.
 The key assessment points include discomfort, pain and performance.

 We will help you identify goals and create a plan that fits your new life as a Mom.
 It may be necessary to set realistic goals and create exercise programs that cover all aspects of physical activity (cardiovascular strengthening, stretching, and well-being).
 To avoid injury and burnout, it is essential to have a balanced exercise program.